-As of March 2017, Biocept’s current business and associated technologies are protected by nineteen issued patents in the US, EU, China, Japan, South Korea, as well as other countries.
-This includes worldwide patent protection on our microfluidic channel that is used for the enrichment and capture of circulating tumor cells (CTCs).
+As of January 2018, Biocept’s liquid biopsy technologies are protected by 22 issued patents in the US, EU, Australia, China, Japan, South Korea, as well as other countries.
+This includes worldwide patent protection on our highly sensitive methods for detecting cancer biomarkers in circulating tumor DNA (ctDNA) and on circulating tumor cells (CTCs).

 In addition to the microfluidic channel, Biocept has issued and pending patents world-wide on the use of cocktails of antibodies for the capture and enrichment of cells of interest.
 This differentiates Biocept from similar companies and allows Biocept to capture a broader array of CTCs.
 The Biocept antibody capture cocktail, includes antibodies to a number of tumor-associated antigens from cancer cells of both epithelial and mesenchymal phenotype, as well as cancer stem cells.
 In addition to the sets of specific antigens targeted by the antibody cocktail, this intellectual property also covers the binding of the antibodies to the target CTCs in solution, which we have shown greatly improves the capture efficiency because of superior binding kinetics and the lack of spatial constraints imposed by attachment of the antibodies to a solid surface.
 While Biocept’s use of this intellectual property is directed primarily to the capture and detection of CTCs, it is also applicable to, and covers, other rare cells and targets of interest such as circulating fetal cells.